runquan-ray-zhou/inventory-web-application/readme.md

  ## Overview

 This is a web application for any type of general large scale warehouse inventory control.
 The first type of warehouse I based this app on is a "Cold Storage" warehouse.

+Four type of users

+General Admin/Warehouse Manager

+Sales

+Purchaser

+Customers with products in cold storage facilities.